 If you are using the Jet Configuration Service for Jet 2015 Update 1 or earlier, your settings database will be upgraded for use with new versions Users of Jet 2015 or earlier will *NOT* be able to access the settings in this database.

-The person installing the Jet Service Tier must have admin rights on the Microsoft SQL server
+The logged-in user installing the Jet Service Tier must have admin rights on the SQL server via Windows Authentication

 The Jet Service Tier includes multiple components